celestiaorg/celestia-app/x/blob/spec/docs.md

 2. `NamespaceId`: the namespace they wish to publish to
 3. `ShareCommitment`: a signature and a commitment over their data when encoded into shares

-After the `MsgWirePayForBlob` transaction is submitted to the network, a block producer malleates their transaction into a `MsgPayForBlob` which doesn't include their data (a.k.a message).
-Both components get included in the data square in different namespaces: the `MsgPayForBlob` gets included in the transaction namespace and the associated data gets included in the namespace the user specified in the original `MsgWirePayForBlob`.
+After the `MsgWirePayForBlob` transaction is submitted to the network, a block producer malleates their transaction into a `MsgPayForBlob` which doesn't include their data (a.k.a blob).
+Both components get included in the data square in different namespaces: the `MsgPayForBlob` gets included in the transaction namespace and the associated blob gets included in the namespace the user specified in the original `MsgWirePayForBlob`.
 Further reading: [Message Block Layout](https://github.com/celestiaorg/celestia-specs/blob/master/src/rationale/message_block_layout.md)

 After a block has been created, the user can verify that their data was included in a block via a blob inclusion proof.
 A blob inclusion proof uses the `ShareCommitment` in the original `MsgWirePayForBlob` and subtree roots of the block's data square to prove to the user that the shares that compose their original data do in fact exist in a particular block.